 Your home page has to communicate who you are, what you do and what you want visitors to do.
 It's easier to say than to do well.

-So here are a few tips and points of view on improving your homepage, to make the job a little easier.
+So here are a few website design trends, as well as our tips, to make the job a little easier.

 Home page design